What is Load Shedding?

 - or a combination of these factors

 Power utilities decide the distribution and how to reduce consumption.
 Often, these are in the form of scheduled load shedding, in which areas are turned off for some time.
-This is a short-term solution that is being implemented in many countries.
+This is a short-term solution that is being implemented in.
 In the long run, we need to increase generation capacity.

 What is the impact of load shedding on businesses?